 Talent removing the solution from the pipette with tissue paper

 Put the lung slices chamber on the microscope stage [1].
 Detect the calcium signaling with a custom-built resonant scanning confocal microscope with a laser scan rate of 15 or 30 images per second [2].
+The slices chamber is now ready for the calcium imaging with a high-speed laser scanning confocal microscope

-Talent placing the chamber on microscope stage
+(not filmed as the confocal scope is located at a different institution)

-SCOPE: To be provided by authors The Ca2+ imaging of pulmonary smooth muscle cells
+SCOPE: To be provided by authors The Ca2+ imaging of airway smooth muscle cells in response to methacholine 10M.

 Authors: Please create the video for the shot labeled as SCOPE, and upload the file to your project page as soon as possible